 Q. Which of the following influences have prompted you to think about spiritual, religious or metaphysical things?
-(Please select all that apply); n=1,023 (all respondents)
+(Please select all that apply)

 Spirituality in Australia

 Insights into Australians who are spiritual but not religious - 14% of respondents, n=143.

 Meaning and purpose resonate highly with Australians who are spiritual but not religious.